 But Did I Avoid Vacation Guilt?

-As a travel blogger, I constantly read others’ articles, books, and essays, finding inspiration everywhere and hoping to see as much of the world as I can.
+Working in travel, I constantly read others’ articles, books, and essays, finding inspiration everywhere and hoping to see as much of the world as I can.
 For the most part it’s to find adventure, meet incredible people, and learn all about the world and, as a personal goal, the awesome groups and individuals actively making it a better place.

 But with each story I read, I feel a little bit of a pull to keep up, to stay relevant and interesting in a sea of travelers who can’t wait to write about their awesome experiences around the world.
 I have a bit more vacation guilt with every trip I don’t plan in detail.

 Half of my trips in the past five years have been volunteer projects, which is awesome, but Frayed Passport isn’t a volunteer abroad website.
-I already made one of those.
+I already made and sold one of those.
 The other half have been throwaway vacations.